Fast Extra Gradient Methods for Smooth Structured Nonconvex-Nonconcave Minimax Problems: Discussion: first-order methods for Lipschitz continuous operators

-{\cblue The lemma implies that one should consider a class of methods, other than {\cgreen the} class $\mathcal{A}$, to guarantee finding a stationary point of any smooth problem, which we leave as future work.
-We also leave finding additional conditions for a Lipschitz continuous $\F$, weaker than the weak MVI condtion and the negative comonotonicity, which guarantee convergence or its accelerated rate, respectively.
+The lemma implies that one should consider a class of methods, other than the class $\mathcal{A}$, to guarantee finding a stationary point of any smooth problem, which we leave as future work.
+We also leave finding additional conditions for a Lipschitz continuous $\F$, weaker than the weak MVI condition and the negative comonotonicity (with $\rho>-\frac{1}{2L}$), which guarantee convergence or its accelerated rate, respectively, as future work.